PonomarevDA/libparams/tests/platform_specific/stm32g0b1/README.md

 # stm32g0b1 (512 Kbytes) example

-This is the simplest stm32g0b1 example with Makefile.
+This is the simplest stm32g0b1 CMake example.

 ## Purpose